haraiva/cecilerichard.design/eleventy/src/games/novena.md

 <img src="/img/novena-title.gif" alt="">

-*novena* is an interactive poem made with [Bitsy](https://make.bitsy.org/), published in June 2018.
+*novena* is an interactive poem about the burden of strength and the fruits of perseverance made with [Bitsy](https://make.bitsy.org/).

+It was published in June 2018.
 This game was made as part of the [14th monthly Bitsy Jam](https://itch.io/jam/ocean-bitsy), with the theme “Ocean”.

 → You can [play novena on itch.io](https://haraiva.itch.io/novena).
 - Instructions: Press arrow keys to move around and interact